seanwevans/Spreadsheet-Page-Description-Language/README.md

 - Pixel art `ID` data must include at least `width × height` characters; extra data is ignored.
 - Alignment resets can be triggered with `6 TA` or higher to fall back to the sheet’s defaults.
 - The default canvas is 1000 rows × 26 columns with 25 px cells; adjust the constants in the script if needed.
+- LibreOffice UNO notes:
+  - Image insertion relies on accessible URLs; embedded images are not extracted from the command stream.
+  - Form controls map to checkbox shapes and list validations; richer form widgets (radio groups, text fields) are not yet implemented.
+  - Calc applies rotation in 1/100° steps, so slight rounding differences from Google Sheets/Excel may appear.